2KangHo/mobilenet_cifar10_pytorch/README.md

 # MobileNet CIFAR10 PyTorch

 MobileNet with CIFAR10 Implementation on PyTorch
-This Code is possible resume and eval model on different GPU or CPU environment from trained model checkpoint.
+This Code is possible to resume and evaluate model on different GPU or CPU environment from trained model checkpoint.
 And you can train this model on multi-gpu.

 ## Requirements